 Providing that before or after the shooting session some of the linear distances between the coded targets have been measured, it is possible to set up the scale of the model using this information.
 Actually, coded targets detection could be performed even after the model has been processed.

-2. To create a scale bar consequently left-click on the markers in the Model view (with any selection tool active, while holding the Ctrl key), that correspond to the scale bar ends.
+2. To create a scale bar consequently left-click on the markers in the Model view (with any selection tool active, while holding the Ctrl key), that corresponds to the scale bar ends.
 Then right-click in the model view or on the pair of selected markers in the Workspace pane to open the context menu and select Create Scale Bar option.

 3. Repeat for every pair of markers with know distance between them.